 It was a great time and the kids absolutely idolized the player/coaches helping out with the camp, which made it all the better.

-The year was 2000 and goalie gloves weren’t as prevalent or popular as they are now.
+The year was 2000 and goalie gloves had just come out so they weren’t as prevalent or popular as they are now.
 So I was just using regular lacrosse gloves as I manned the cage for a scrimmage with the kids during the last day of camp.

 I matched his lacrosse stick head with my goalie head as you should do to make a 1v1 save!